Confronting Disiblity Discrimination In The Workplace

 In addition, a major life activity may also include the operation of major bodily functions, such as the immune, digestive, neurological, respiratory, circulatory, endocrine, or reproductive systems.

-As can be seen from this extensive list, the ADA is intended to be broadly comprehensive; however, it does not include impairments that are of short duration or minor impact, such as a sprained ankle or a case of pneumonia.
+As can be seen from this extensive list, the ADA is intended to be broadly comprehensive; however, it does not include impairments that are of short duration or minor impacts, such as a sprained ankle or a case of pneumonia.
 In addition, it also protects those for whom an impairment is not an actual physical handicap, but a perceived handicap.
 Such a case may encompass, for example, an individual who is disfigured but fully physically capable, but where an employer might perceive that they are unable to perform a job due to the impaired condition.
 The ADA recognizes that raw prejudice can sometimes prompt an employer to discriminate even when an individual is fully capable (that is, needs no special accommodation) of performing a given job.

 As a general rule, the ADA prohibits employers from discriminating against the disabled in all employment practices, including: